Proposals & Sponsored Projects

 The LPL request for “Major Project” form can be found on the Business Office website under Forms.
 This form needs to accompany the proposal submission and the administrative salary must be a line item in the budget.

-A request for the request to re-budget Administrative/Clerical Salaries and Other Administrative Costs after the project has been awarded is located here.
+A form for the request to re-budget Administrative/Clerical Salaries and Other Administrative Costs after the project has been awarded available on the SPS Post Award page.

 Statement of Work/Abstract